RSE-Sheffield/pando-python/episodes/profiling-lines.md

 ## Exercise 2: Predator Prey

-During the function-level profiling episode, the Python predator prey model was function-level profiled.
+During the function-level profiling episode, <a href="files/pred-prey/predprey.py" download>the Python predator prey model</a> was function-level profiled.
 This highlighted that `Grass::eaten()` (from `predprey.py:278`) occupies the majority of the runtime.

 Line-profile this method, using the output from the profile consider how it might be optimised.